a comedy by Neil Fleming

 "Fleming is a lively, pleasingly cynical writer.
 (Pip) Donaghy is a modern-day

-Satan, slithering around on his wheels and spitting out words like poisoned darts.
+Satan, slithering around and spitting out words like poisoned darts.

 Miriam Gillinson, Time Out